Official Members

 BEc Qld, GAICD

 Julieanne Alroe is a professional non-executive director.
-She is a Board member of the Australian Energy Market Operator, BESIX Watpac and Gardior Pty Ltd. and the Chair of the Queensland Ballet.
+She is a Board member of the Australian Energy Market Operator (AEMO), Gardior Pty Ltd and the Queensland Ballet.

 Julieanne Alroe retired in 2018 from Brisbane Airport Corporation where she held the position of CEO and MD since 2009.
 She was the Chair of ERM Power Ltd from 2018 to 2019.
 She was the Chair of Infrastructure Australia for 5 years until 2021.